A quiet luxury capsule wardrobe is typically built around 10-15 pieces.

 The goal is not to count everything, but to refine what you reach for consistently.

-The number provides a framework—but it is not the goal.
+The number provides a framework—but it isn’t the goal.

 What matters more is how the pieces relate to each other: